romits800/Vivienne_eval/README.md

 For information about the prerequisites and how to run Vivienne look at Vivienne/intepreter/README.md

 # Evaluation
-The evaluation experiments scripts are in subdirectory "eval".
+The evaluation experiments scripts are in subdirectory [eval](eval).

 To run the experiments enter directory "eval"
 ```bash